 Tests for Heart & Vascular Disease

-An ultrasound exam uses sound waves to examine abnormalities in veins and arteries.
+A vascular ultrasound uses sound waves to examine abnormalities in veins and arteries.
 Specialized tests include:

 Venous Duplex Exam: An ultrasound exam to examine veins in an extremity that has pain and swelling to rule out blood clot or deep vein thrombosis (DVT).

-Arterial Duplex Exam: An ultrasound exam to evaluate arteries in an extremity that has pain or cramping and the physician is concerned about a blockage in the artery.
+Arterial Duplex Exam: An ultrasound exam to evaluate arteries in an extremity that has pain or cramping.

 Renal Artery Exam: An ultrasound exam to evaluate the renal artery blood flow when a patient has unexplained or uncontrollable hypertension.